necronux/necronux/docs/branching-and-tagging-strategy.md

 - **Always rebase & fast-forward merge** before integrating changes.
 - **No direct pushes** to `develop` or release branches.
+- **All products in this monorepo share the same version number** to maintain a consistent release process.
+- **Internal tools** may or may not follow the same versioning scheme as the main products.
 - **Release branches** are maintained as per the support policy and can be created retroactively using tags.
 - **Hotfix releases** must be tagged using the next patch version.
 If unavailable, use `+hotfix.N`.
 - **No automated branch cleanup**; branches are retained based on the support policy to prevent accidental deletions.